 For dessert, we really outdid ourselves.
 We created chocolate spheres filled with mousse, served on a bed of almond praline, with a caramel sauce drizzled on top.
 The spheres were supposed to melt when we poured the caramel sauce over it, but we had no luck.
 We felt like the rebels must have, when they thought they had destroyed the Death Star originally but it persevered.
 Like the rebels, we got creative and took a different approach.
 We just broke it with our spoons.
 Less cinematic than blowing up the core, but made for easier serving and clean up and it was still satisfying.

-Okay, so our last two cocktails were pretty fancy.
-We spent a hefty sum on ingredients for those (luckily we have a lot of leftovers!).
-For this cocktail, we just made a simple appletini with Bols Sour Apple Schnapps and Vodka.
+Our last two cocktails were pretty fancy.
+For the first cocktail, we made a simple appletini with Bols Sour Apple Schnapps and Vodka.
 Let us quickly reiterate here that you should never ever buy Bols.
 It tastes so bad, compared to Dekuyper, and despite suffering through it for what seemed like an endless number of drinks, we still have a good 2/3 of a bottle left.
-When we started on this journey, we never expected to develop an expertise on which brand of Apple Schnapps is better, but here we are.
+When we started on this journey, we never expected to develop an expertise on which brand of apple schnapps is better, but here we are.

-Anyway.
-So we made a simple cocktail, right?
-The cool part, though, was that we stuck it into a frozen ball of ice.
+The cool part, though, was that we stuck this simple cocktail into a frozen ball of ice.
 We imagine this is what a see-through Death Star would look like – just full of green energy, ready to blast at any planets that don’t fall into line.
 We smashed it with a hammer and it felt so good.

 For those wondering how we managed to pull this off, using a spherical ice mold you start the freezing process of the water so that you start to build up that outer shell.
-About four to five hours in you have to take the ice out, and using a cooking syringe extract the water.
-You then use the syringe again to push the cocktail into the ice cube, and then voila!
+About four to five hours in you have to take the ice out, and using a cooking syringe, carefully poke a hole in the ice and extract the water.
+You then use the syringe again to push the cocktail into the ice cube, and voila!
 Pretty cool if you ask us.

 Same as they’ve always been.